THROUGH PROSE TO SEE THE WORLD MORE CLEARLY

 About the boo

-It is thus a space for story truths more than happening truths: stories designed to catch-and-release the firestorm that is our world.
+This is a space for story truths more than happening truths: stories designed to catch-and-release the firestorm that is our world.
 Of what it feels like to be caught up in something you don’t control.
 For stories judged not by factual accuracy but by their resonance: stories that restructure worlds and make people feel stuff.

 And it can be a space for intelligent polemics and behind the scenes confessionals on the experience of fieldwork and theorising.
 A space for the psychedelic and ruminative — beautifully rendered, always.